-The first step to eliminating jump refusals is identifying what the problem actually is!
-Is this behaviour new and uncharacteristic of your horse, and if so have your considered the element of discomfort?
+The first step to eliminating jump refusals is identifying what the problem actually is.
+Is this behaviour new and uncharacteristic of your horse, and if so have you considered the element of discomfort?

+Horses can be extremely sensitive.
 Firstly, make sure your horse’s teeth, back, farriery, and tack fit are all in check before you begin thinking deeper.
-Or think back to recent procedures your horse has had or changes you have made in your horse’s equipment – maybe your farrier is trialling a new shoe, or you’ve just bought a new bridle?
+Or think back to recent procedures your horse has had or changes you have made in your horse’s equipment – maybe your farrier is trialing a new shoe, or you’ve just bought a new bridle?

-Once you’ve had the once over by equestrian professionals, search for a pattern in your horse’s jump refusing behaviour.
-Has your horse had a bad experience with a certain fence type, or have you over-faced your horse with a fence height or style?
-Also consider your riding technique.
+Once you’ve had the once over by equestrian professionals, search for a pattern in your horse’s jump-refusing behaviour.
+Has your horse had a bad experience with a certain fence type, or have you over faced your horse with a fence height or style?
+Also, consider your riding technique.
 It may be helpful to get somebody to film you whilst you are jumping.
-You could be accidently pulling their mouth after a big fence, or your position may be throwing their balance!
+You could be accidentally pulling their mouth after a big fence, or your position may be throwing their balance.

-Creating a positive experience for your horse is the only way you will help stop jump refusals - ensuring every success jump effort is rewarded is a great step on the to this!
+Creating a positive experience for your horse is the only way you will help stop jump refusals – ensuring every successful jump effort is rewarded is a great step on way to this!

-Establishing solid groundwork as the foundations of your jump exercises can also help you on your way to a clear round.
-Make sure your horse is responsive to your aids, and can maintain good balance and rhythm on straight lines and through turns.
+Establishing solid groundwork as the foundation of your jump exercises can also help you on your way to a clear round.
+Make sure your horse is responsive to your aids and can maintain good balance and rhythm on straight lines and through turns.

 Reduce The Height

 Reducing the height of jumps is the first step on the road to building the confidence of your horse during jumping sessions.
-Start with series of poles work exercises, then build up to small fences.
+Start with pole work exercises, then build up to small fences and use some gridwork exercises.
 Fences should begin at the height where your horse can trot over, or even step over them from walk.

 Instead, approach at a pace you can control; for most rider’s this is trot.
 Keep the tempo and pace slow with half-halts, providing encouragement with the leg on the last few strides of the approach.
 If your horse does stops, this is where a low fence will come in extremely handy.
 With a low fence you won’t have to turn away, in-avertedly rewarding your horse, you can simply ask your horse step over it and follow with a reward once complete!